Orphan Sponsorship Scheme

-What Are the Rules on Qurbani?
+What Are the Rules of Qurbani?

 Qurbani is an important act of faith, obligatory (Wajib) upon every sane, adult Muslim, eligible to pay Zakat.
 It must be performed according to rulings set down by the Holy Quran and Sunnah, in order to ensure it is accepted by Allah (SWT).
 So, what are the most crucial conditions for Qurbani?